VulcanJS/vulcan-docs/source/resolvers.md

 ### Default Resolvers

-Vulcan provides a set of default List, Single and Total resolvers you can use to save time:
+Vulcan provides a set of default List, Single and Total resolvers you can use to save time by calling `getDefaultResolvers(collectionName)`:

 ```js
 import { createCollection, getDefaultResolvers, getDefaultMutations } from 'meteor/vulcan:core';